kannankvs/mvrf_namespace/Management VRF Design Document Namespace.md

 ### Alternate Implementation Options
 Some of the implementation choices that are considered and dropped are explained here.

-As alternate to the command "config mgmt-vrf enable/disable", it is also possible to enhance the command that is being planned for data vrf implementation https://github.com/Azure/SONiC/pull/242 as follows.
+As alternate to the command "config vrf add/del mgmt", it is also possible to enhance the command that is being planned for data vrf implementation https://github.com/Azure/SONiC/pull/242 as follows.

     C17:Option-a: config mgmt-vrf enable/disable
         Examples: "config vrf add mgmt", "config vrf add management"